rOY369/Docs/work/IoT/database_reconnect_feature.md

 ## Opportunity to improve software quality

 ***Considering the above problems and concerns, I see this as an opportunity to reduce some of the coupling in the applicationcontainer software.
-We have to take a look at how database is being accessed right now and how can we improve its design keeping in mind the problems we have faced in the past and the problems we have at hand and those we can anticipate.***
+We have to take a look at how database is being accessed right now and how can we improve the design of database interface  keeping in mind the problems we have faced in the past and the problems we have at hand and those that we can anticipate.***

-- Database reconnect functionality
+- Have to bring in Database reconnect functionality
 - The database functions are exactly the same while accessing the nas database/local database.
 So they should be reusable i.e. it should have a single source.
 But right now we have 2 different sources.
-We have to make the same change in 2 places which is a redundant effort and also can increases scope of error.
+We have to make the same change in 2 places which is a redundant effort and also increases scope of error.
 - In case of local database, the database object is not thread safe.
 - Local Database is accessed through 3 different db objects that are a part of  `remote_obj`, `proxy_obj` and `local_obj` in applicationcontainer.
 Is there a way to isolate the channel of accessing the database ?
 	- Are there any advantages of using one channel entirely in a software piece like applicationcontainer to access the database ?
 	- Will it save some ram/processing ?
-Better architectural design decision ?
+Will it be a Better architectural design decision ?
 - Can be integrated with current application with least amount of effort and change.
 - Increase efficiency
 - Improve overall software design